Minimizing the time to a decision: A representation for

-So, ideally, to prove Theorem \ref{t:stochminimality}, we would establish that $v$ is smooth enough to apply Ito's formula.
-We are given some hope, by noticing that if we can show that $\hat f_r^i$ is the Laplace transform of a function $f_i$ say, then \eqref{e:genddtvxtLT} implies $v$ solves
+So, ideally, to prove Theorem \ref{t:stochminimality}, we would establish that $v$ is smooth enough to apply It{\^o}'s formula.
+We are given some hope, by noticing that if we can show that $\hat f_r^i(x)$ is the Laplace transform of a function $f_i(x,t)$ say, then \eqref{e:genddtvxtLT} implies that $v$ solves

-We can show such a density $f_i$ exists (Lemma \ref{l:densityexists} below) but (surpisingly) not that it is H\"{o}lder continuous.
-Unfortunately, without the latter we cannot show that \eqref{e:genddtvxt} has a classical solution.
+We can show such a density $f_i$ exists (Lemma \ref{l:densityexists} below) but not that it is H\"{o}lder continuous.
+Unfortunately, without the latter, we cannot show that \eqref{e:genddtvxt} has a classical solution.
 Nevertheless, we can deduce the sub-martingale inequality by showing merely that $v$ solves \eqref{e:genddtvxt} in a weaker sense (Lemma \ref{l:rep}).

 To commence, let us first verify the claim that $\hat f_r^i$ is the Laplace transform of a function.